-We may also advise on tactics for monitoring your employee’s activity while they are on the job, as well as preventing access to confidential information.
+We also provide unlimited advise on tactics for monitoring your employee’s activity while they are on the job, as well as preventing access to confidential information.

 You may discover that your relationship with your employee is not benefiting you both.
 You may want to terminate their employment but lack the time to follow a fair procedure or want to avoid them filing a claim later.
 This can be accomplished through the use of a settlement agreement, which is a legally enforceable formal agreement to terminate their job.

 A settlement agreement would often include the payment of a lump sum as compensation, as well as information about their pension, bonus, holiday, and company car arrangements.

 It may include an agreed-upon reference or an announcement to your employees or customers, as well as restrictive covenants to shield your company from competition when they depart.